systemed/tilemaker/README.md

 You can now navigate to http://localhost:8080/ and see your map!

 (If you don't already have them, you'll need to install Ruby and the required gems to run the demonstration server.
-On Ubuntu, for example, `sudo apt install sqlite3 libsqlite3-dev ruby ruby-dev` and then `sudo gem install sqlite3 cgi glug rack`.)
+On Ubuntu, for example, `sudo apt install sqlite3 libsqlite3-dev ruby ruby-dev` and then `sudo gem install sqlite3 cgi glug rack rackup`.)

 ## Your own configuration